Need to study infectious diseases pharmacotherapy? This study table is a simple tool to help as you learn about “bugs & drugs.” I hope it helps you!

 Authored By: Timothy Gauthier, Pharm.D., BCPS-AQ ID

 In June 2015 I did a post for MedEd101 termed “Bugs and Drugs Chart, Lessons Learned From the Front Lines.”
-Now, about a year later I revisited the topic and since then the below information has been updated periodically.
+About a year later I revisited the topic and since then the below information has been updated periodically.
 Here is the latest and greatest simple bugs and drugs study table…

 An important step towards learning about antimicrobial chemotherapy is to gain an understanding of when certain drugs should be considered or avoided.
 There are many ways to do this.
 Identifying potential toxicities (e.g., rifampin and liver toxicity) is one approach.
 Another approach is to learn what infections a specific drug is not good for (e.g., daptomycin should not be used for pneumonia because it is inactivated by surfactant in the lung).